MediaArea/MediaInfoLib/Project/Java/ReadMe.txt

 Java binding for MediaInfo DLL/SO

-Two alternatives are possible depends on which "binding interface" you desire:
+Three alternatives are possible depends on which "binding interface" you desire:
+- JNI     (Java built in)
 - JNA     http://jna.dev.java.net
 - JNAtive http://jnative.sourceforge.net